NKMith/Resume-Flow/resume-flow/README.md

 - `npm run dev` - which will host the website locally

-To have this accessible via Github Pages, I'd recommend looking into website deployment (with React)
+To have this accessible via Github Pages, I'd recommend looking into website deployment (with React) (with github pages probably as well, its different from hosting the website urself)

 # React + TypeScript + Vite